KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/19-garden-enclosed-paradise.md

     This represents L₄ (DP: Morgis), the benevolent, animating flow of vitality from the Supernal into rhythmic manifestation.

 * **The Central Tree(s) (Tree of Emanation):**
-    * **Tree of Life (acclivous centropic motion toward L₀ (AP: Aion)):** **The Axis Mundi**, a direct Centropic channel and immortality.
+    * **Tree of Life (the Aionic / Centropic Arc toward L₀ (AP: Aion)):** **The Axis Mundi**, the living channel of centropic coherence, immortality, and lawful participation in the Aionic branch.
-    * **Tree of Knowledge (the latent possibility of inverse differentiation):** The potential for dualized perception, self-reflective separation, and unlawful identification with the inverse branch.
-In the Garden, this possibility remains present but unactivated.
+* **Tree of Knowledge (the Khaonic / Entropic Arc toward L₀ (AD: Khaon)):** The latent possibility of differentiation, self-reflective severance, and unlawful identification with the inverse branch.
-    Together they encode the dual paths of Integration (acclivous centropic) and Inversion (declivous entropic).
+Together they encode the two great arcs of procession: the **Aionic / Centropic** and the **Khaonic / Entropic**.

 * **The State of Innocence (Coherence):**
     The Garden's inhabitants live in effortless Resonance.